 Friday, May 17, 2019

-A Case For Technological Or Corporate Reparations
+A Proposal For Technological/Corporate Reparations

 It's not ideal, but we live in a corporate state that's driven by profit.
 To hone in on the problem, it's not the corporation that's bad, it's the power we give them as corporate entities.
 Their only directive is one of profit as stated in the corporate bylaws.
 The good news is that corporations are very efficient organizations.
 If you dangle the right candy, they can make change happen over night.
 I think it's time to start using corporations to our advantage.